MicrosoftDocs/xamarin-docs/docs/essentials/maps.md

 ## Extension Methods

-If you already have a reference to a `Location` or `Placemark` you can use the built-in extension method `OpenMapsAsync` with optional `MapsLaunchOptions`:
+If you already have a reference to a `Location` or `Placemark`, you can use the built-in extension method `OpenMapsAsync` with optional `MapsLaunchOptions`:

 ```csharp
 public class MapsTest